Jerry Colangelo: Basketball

 Colangelo began his sports career in 1966 in professional basketball with the Chicago Bulls.
 He worked as a marketing director, scout, and assistant to the president of the team.
 In 1968, he left the Bulls and was hired as the first general manager of the expansion team, the Phoenix Suns.
 He was the youngest general manager in professional sports.
 When he and his family left for Arizona, he had $200 in his wallet.

 Colangelo got off to an unlucky start, losing a 1969 coin flip to the Milwaukee Bucks for the rights to UCLA phenom Lew Alcindor (who became Kareem Abdul-Jabbar).
 The Suns were competitive during most of the 1970s, making it to the NBA Finals in 1976, but losing to the Boston Celtics in six games.
 Colangelo had two stints as head coach during that decade, compiling a record of 59 wins and 60 losses.

 Throughout most of the 1980s, Colangelo's Suns faced difficulties.
 Some players, including 1976 NBA Finals player Garfield Heard, were involved in an infamous drug scandal, young center Nick Vanos died in a 1987 plane crash, and, from 1985 through 1988, the Suns failed to qualify for the playoffs.
 Colangelo assembled a group of investors that bought the Suns in late 1987, in the wake of the drug scandal.
 He subsequently made a trade for Kevin Johnson in 1987.

 The Suns made one of the biggest turnarounds in NBA history in 1988–89, nearly doubling their win total (from 28 wins to 55) and making the first of 13 straight playoff appearances.
-In 1989, Colangelo was an essential part of the group that provided financial backing to build America West Arena (renamed Talking Stick Resort Arena).
+In 1989, Colangelo was an essential part of the group that provided financial backing to build America West Arena.
 In 1992, Colangelo traded Jeff Hornacek, Tim Perry, and Andrew Lang to the Philadelphia 76ers for Charles Barkley.
 The trade proved to be productive for the Suns, and they reached the NBA Finals for the second time in 1993, this time losing to the Chicago Bulls starring Michael Jordan in six games.
 Barkley's relationship with Colangelo, however, grew sour over the years, and in 1996, he was traded to the Houston Rockets.